m4c-ro/traitreg/README.md

 impl MyTrait for MyOtherType {}
 ```

-Build a static registry of all registered trait implementations at compile-time.
+Build a static registry of all registered trait implementations.

 ```rust
 #[traitreg::registry(MyTrait)]